 Neither of us said anything as we drove past the giant sign for the Hotel Zdjelarevic a few yards past the bus stop, (or any of the several other signs along the way.)

-The Zdjelarevic Wine Hotel was the first of its kind in Croatia.
+The Stupnicki Dvori Winery Hotel was formerly Zdjelarevic Wine Hotel and the first of its kind in Croatia.
 Davor and Vesna Zdjelarevic ran the vineyard for several years before opening the restaurant and hotel five years ago.
 ‘Very often, in the beginning, we had guests visit our wine cellar,’ Davor explained.
 ‘There didn’t exist any restaurant so we had to cook for them.
 There are 30 to 50 wine producers in Slavonia and many possibilities to take wine tastings but no possibilities to sleep.
 We travelled to wine regions in Italy and Austria and found that wine tourism is very popular because when people visit cellars they look to take some food and go to sleep.’

 I, for one, had never been happier as I considered the prospect of having good food and wine and going to sleep.
 Two hours after arriving at the hotel, my toes had thawed and I had taken a long shower.
 I hand-washed my pants and put on the cleanest sweater in my backpack.
 There was a television in my room with more channels than I knew what to do with.
 Plushy blankets… music…warmth…what could be better?